 As to lifting the curse from the earth:

-They shall not labour in vain, nor bring forth for trouble; for they are the seed of the blessed of the Lord, and their offspring with them.
+They shall not labor in vain, nor bring forth children for trouble; for they shall be the descendants of the blessed of the LORD, and their offspring with them.
 (Isaiah 65:23)

 As to giving eternal life to the nations of saved peoples of the earth:

 The Gentiles [nations] shall come to your [God’s elect] light, and kings to the brightness of your rising.
 (Isaiah 60:3)

 “And it shall be that every living thing that moves, wherever the rivers go, will live.
 There will be a very great multitude of fish, because these waters go there; for they will be healed, and everything will live wherever the river goes.
 (Ezekiel 47:9)